 The blue line, extended by the red line for speeds over 25 km/h, depicts RST45, i.e. the truncated desired vehicle speed trace limited to 45 km/h, is applicable for vehicles with a limited maximum design vehicle speed of 45 km/h of class 0-2.

-In case of vehicles with maximum design speed of 50km/h of class 0-2, the vehicle shall be driven on WMTC up to maximum speed of 50km/h.

 EPPR-44 discussion:

 Chair´s proposal